SebGSX/Prompt-Engineering/README.md

 ## Further Development

 The author actively uses both prompts for all product and software engineering activities.
 As such, the prompts are constantly in use and will evolve.
-Additional prompts are planned, including a prompt for a technical writer to support documentation efforts.
+Additional prompts are planned, including a prompt for a technical writer ("Tam") to support documentation efforts.